HSPiira/the-big-book-of-small-python-projects/READme.md

 This is an 81 practice python progam.

-As such, I recommend the following steps:
+As such, the following steps are recommended as per the author:

 Download the program and run it to see what the program does for yourself.
 Starting from a blank file, copy the code of the game from this book by manually typing it yourself.
 (Don’t use copy and paste!)